MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/run-advanced-query-api.md

 ---

 # Advanced hunting API

-[!include[Prerelease information](prerelease.md)]

 **Applies to:**
 - Windows Defender Advanced Threat Protection (Windows Defender ATP)

+[!include[Prerelease information](prerelease.md)]

-This API allows you to run programatically queries that you are used to run from [Windows Defender ATP Portal](https://securitycenter.windows.com/hunting)
+This API allows you to run programmatic queries that you are used to running from [Windows Defender ATP Portal](https://securitycenter.windows.com/hunting).

 ## Limitations
-This API is a beta version only and is currently restricted
+This API is a beta version only and is currently restricted to the following actions:
 1. ​You can only run a query on data from the last 30 days
 2. The results will include a maximum of 10,000 rows
-3. The nu​mber of executions is limited​ (up to 15 minutes every hour and 4 hours a day)
+3. The number of executions is limited​ (up to 15 minutes every hour and 4 hours a day)

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Use Windows Defender ATP APIs](exposed-apis-intro.md)